 Here are a few Local SEO tools that we use day in and day out.

-- Google My Business: Google My Business in the single most important platform for Local SEO, making it one of the most important platforms for SEO overall.
+- Google My Business (now called the Google Business Profile in 2022): Google My Business in the single most important platform for Local SEO, making it one of the most important platforms for SEO overall.
 And that importance is growing, according to the Local Search Ranking Factors study.
-The most recent version of the survey is here, with the top 15 factors for making it in the Local Pack shown in the image below.
+The top 15 factors for making it in the Local Pack from the most recent version of the survey are below.
 And for those just getting started with GMB, here is a free guide to Google My Business.

-How Do You Measure Performance of On Page SEO vs Local SEO?
+How Do You Measure Both Local SEO and National SEO?

-Having measurement plans and protocols in place is important for evaluating both On Page and Local SEO efforts.
+Having measurement plans and protocols in place is important for evaluating both national and local SEO efforts.
 Here are three ways for each to help you understand performance.

 Here are 3 tips for measuring Local SEO performance.
 The first two are specific to Google My Business and the third is specific to Yext.